discretechoice/LCM/README.md

 Based on

-Alcorta, P. and Mariel, P. (2024).
-On the asymptotic variance of the latent class model
+Alcorta, P. and Mariel, P. (2025).
+On the asymptotic variance of MNL-based latent class models for discrete choice applications

 Peio Alcorta
 Department of Economic Analysis